-To take a social example, if while in a grocery store I see an adult violently slap a child, I will be startled, as well as angered.
+To take a social example, if while in a grocery store I see an adult violently slap a child, I will be startled and angered.
 However, the slap itself did not cause my response.
-My psychic system produced the response by comparing the slap to my own expectations for public behavior.
-If I am not started, it means I expect to see these kinds of events on a regular basis.
+My psychic system produced the response by comparing the slap with my own expectations for public behavior.
+If I am not startled, it means I expect to see these kinds of events on a regular basis.

 In terms of structural coupling, there are at least two different kinds.
 In the grape juice/wine situation, there is a physiological structural coupling between my taste buds and the wine (wine molecules or whatever).
 The brain compares the taste of nothing (the experience of not having a drink if my mouth) with the taste of the wine.
 In addition, the consciousness system comes into play with the structural coupling between the taste and my expectations.
 If I was am expecting wine and I’m familiar with this particular wine, there won’t be much of a response other than just tasting it.
 If I’m expecting a good taste and the wine is not good, I’ll be unpleasantly surprised.
 If it tastes better than I was expecting, I will be pleasantly surprised.
 The pleasant or unpleasant experience is an affect, or self-generated emotional response.

 This analysis relates to Stoicism, defined as the endurance of pain or hardship without a display of feelings and without complaint.
 If the temperature drops to zero degrees Fahrenheit or lower, as it does regularly this time of year in Wisconsin, I can complain, shiver, and curse the gods, or I can dress in layers and go about my life.
 Of course, I could also fall through thin ice on a frozen lake and freeze to death, and this would be case of an environmental factor destroying a living system.
 A system can certainly be destroyed by an environmental factor it is structurally coupled to.
 But the environment cannot directly cause a particular system response.